ryssbowh/craft-themes/README.md

 | Users         | Rendered (user layout)     | View mode                                        |

 And a list of available file displayers :
-Every file type will have the displayer "Link to asset" available, with options label, new tab and download.
+Every file type will also have the displayer "Link to asset" available, with options label, new tab and download.

 | File type  | displayer       | Options                                       |
 |------------|-----------------|-----------------------------------------------|